[Ticker] US to help investigate murder of Maltese journalist

 By EUOBSERVER

-Maltese leader Joseph Muscat has told parliament he would invite US investigators from an FBI special branch based in Europe to help hunt for those who murdered journalist Daphne Caruana Galizia, who was killed by a car bomb on Monday.
+Maltese leader Joseph Muscat has told parliament he would invite US investigators from an FBI branch based in Europe to ensure justice was served in the case of journalist Daphne Caruana Galizia, who was killed by a car bomb Monday.
 But opposition leader Adrian Delia said Muscat should call an independent inquiry because the PM was himself the target of Caruana Galizia's Panama Papers-linked revelations on secret offshore accounts.